Bedian

 Bedian (بیدیاں), also spelled Badian, is a village in the Kasur District of Punjab, Pakistan, close to the India-Pakistan border.
-The village was founded by the Sikh preacher Baba Sahib Singh Bedi during the region of Maharaja Ranjit Singh.
+The village was founded by the Sikh preacher Baba Sahib Singh Bedi during the reign of Maharaja Ranjit Singh.
 After the partition of India, Pakistan built the Bambawali-Ravi-Bedian Canal (BRB Canal), bringing waters from the Chenab River to the Upper Bari Doab Canal, as a replacement for the canal waters lost to the Indian Punjab.

 Etymology

 The name Bedian derives from the Bedi clan of Khatris.
 The clan which founded and populated this village before Partition of India.